acebot712/the-nothing-app/docs/infra/PRODUCTION-READINESS.md

 - Create onboarding documentation for new developers
 - Document deployment processes

-## How to Use the Pre-Production Check Script
+## How to Use the Pre-Production Check Scrip

 The `pre-production-check.js` script has been added to verify the app's readiness for production.
 Run it using: